GenLabsAI/DecaEditor/VOID_CODEBASE_GUIDE.md

 **Notes:** `modelCapabilities` is an important file that must be updated when new models come out!

 ### Apply

-Void has two types of Apply: **Fast Apply** (uses Search/Replace, see below), and **Slow Apply** (rewrites whole file).
+Deca has two types of Apply: **Fast Apply** (uses Search/Replace, see below), and **Slow Apply** (rewrites whole file).

 When you click Apply and Fast Apply is enabled, we prompt the LLM to output Search/Replace block(s) like this:
 ```
 <<<<<<< ORIGINAL
 // original code goes here
 =======
 // replaced code goes here
 >>>>>>> UPDATED
 ```
-This is what allows Void to quickly apply code even on 1000-line files.
+This is what allows Deca to quickly apply code even on 1000-line files.
 It's the same as asking the LLM to press Ctrl+F and enter in a search/replace query.

 ### Apply Inner Workings

 The `editCodeService` file runs Apply.
 The same exact code is also used when the LLM calls the Edit tool, and when you submit Cmd+K. Just different versions of Fast/Slow Apply mode.

 Here is some important terminology:
 - A **DiffZone** is a {startLine, endLine} region of text where we compute and show red/green areas, or **Diffs**.
 When any changes are made to a file, we loop through all the DiffAreas on that file and refresh its Diffs.